 - Story Dice – This app for iOS and Android rolls up to 10 virtual dice to pick plot icons at random across multiple categories.

 Improvise as you go

-Packed with VFX features that can be extended with affordable add-ons, the incredible scope of technical possibilities suggest ideas in themselves:
+Packed with VFX features, the incredible scope of technical possibilities suggest ideas in themselves:

 - Specialized effects – Warping footage, adding glitches or applying temporal tools could make for a time-bending visual experience ideal for science fiction stories.